Skip to Content

 Other popular things to do in Sedona include hiking Cathedral Rock, visiting the Sedona wineries, watching the sunset from the Sedona Airport Scenic Lookout, and visiting Chapel of the Holy Cross, a beautiful Roman Catholic Chapel built into the surrounding red rocks.

-Those interested in visiting local historical sites can head south to Camp Verde to explore Montezuma Castle, a historic cave dwelling.
-The Out of Africa Wildlife Park is also nearby.
+Those interested in visiting local historical sites can take day trips to Camp Verde to explore Montezuma Castle, a historic cave dwelling, or Jerome, a former mining town turned ghost town.

 Finally, if you’re an early riser like I am, I also suggest catching a Sedona sunrise while you’re in town.
 There’s nothing quite like seeing the early morning sunlight reflecting off those red rocks.
 Sunrise in Sedona is an experience you don’t want to miss.